cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

         Phase Text Phase_erstellt
         Painted Boolean(Yes/No)
         ```

 ---

 # Development
 ## IFC to 3D Tiles Next Conversion
-There are five modules available in the sub-directory.
+There are six modules available in the sub-directory.
 - `main.py` imports the developed function to execute the conversion process
 - `utils.py` contain miscellaneous functions and global variables
 - `ifc2gltf.py` contain the functions that splits the ifc file into their individual assets and converts them into glTF format
     - Add additional IFC feature classes here if we encounter them
+- `ifc2kg` directory contain the modules for interacting with the knowledge graph
-- `ifc2kg.py` contain the functions to convert ifc to ttl, insert and query triples from the knowledge graph
+    - `ttlutil.py` contains the general functions to convert ifc to ttl, query triples, and stores their result in a dataframe
-    - Edit the queries here to extract the relevant information
+    - `insertquery.py` contains the functions to generate and insert the required triples into the blazegraph
         - Edit the geometry file path once we have a clearer idea on the visualisation folder structure
+    - `timeseriesquery.py` contain the function to query for timeseries data
+    - `jpsSingletons.py` imports required Java packages from `The World Avatar` repository for Python
 - `ifc2tileset.py` contain the functions to generate the tileset and write them to json
     - If you are unable to see the assets, **Modify the bounding box coordinates** according to your use case
+- `downloadresource.py` downloads the required external resources for Windows

 As Git does not allow empty directories, .gitignore files have been added to the subdirectories  of `<root>\ifcto3Dtilesnext\data\`.
 This is important to set up the file structure for the code to run.